Oral-History:Thomas Goldsmith

 Goldsmith:

-By having that station in Washington we were able to really have a clearinghouse with the FCC because the station was right across from the FCC offices and the post office department.
+By having that station in Washington we were able to really have a clearinghouse with the FCC because the station was right across from the FCC offices and the Post Office department.
 We were in the old Harrington Hotel and later in the Raleigh Hotel in Washington.
 We got the engineers and the commissioners to come over and see what television was all about.
 An interesting anecdote about the FCC, the need for regulation and control, and for education on the part of the commissioners and the engineering staff is that Chief Engineering Commissioner George Sterling called up one day and talked to Willie Sayer, who was my engineer in charge of the station down there.

 Sterling said, "Willy, we have a licensing program where we license radio broadcast operators.
 They must know certain rules and regulations on how to control equipment so it stays on frequency and doesn't interfere with places it shouldn't.
 Do you think we should have a special license examination for people who are to operate television stations that is more stringent than the radio operator's license examination?"
 So Willie sits back, puffing away on his pipe: "No, I think the other license is adequate.
 I think it is sufficient, and television is not that much more complicated.
 There are two transmitters instead of one, but that's all right."
 Thereafter the FCC decided on the same license for television stations.
 The interesting irony of it is that Willie Sayer, the chief engineer of the station, had some regular licensed operators working under him, so we were legal.
 But Willie only had a ham license.
 And he advised George Sterling on what to do about a television broadcaster's license.
 Willie is now running the high-power Klystrons on the linear accelerator at Stanford University.

-There was another station in Cleveland, Ohio operating on the same frequency — I think it was Channel 4 at that time.
+There was another station in Cleveland, Ohio, operating on the same frequency — I think it was Channel 4 at that time.
 The allocations of channels between cities had taken into account the great many factors of long-distance interference, but those two cities are only about eighty miles apart.
 Since the good share of center distance between those two was over Lake Erie, they said, "Oh!
 No interference.
 Eighty miles is okay."
 It may be a little more than that, I guess on a co-channel basis it is more like 100 to 110 miles.
 Anyway, they were considered okay to be operated on a co-channel basis.
 But we learned from our salesmen for receivers and from our field service people that there was a lot of co-channel interference in the area between the cities, in the fringes.
 So we made a recommendation to the FCC that the allocation should be changed.
 That set off the big freeze in television.
 Rather than shifting a few stations, which at that time would have been relatively inexpensive to shift from Channel 4 to Channel 3 or something like that, the commission put a great halt on further allocations of stations and studied more than how to reallocate the VH channels, the very high frequencies, channels 2 through 13.
 They also focused on what to do about ultra high frequency channels from Channel 14 through 83 and what we should do about color television.
 So it dragged on for three or four years before they finally opened the rules again to determine what should be done with color and what should be done about expanding.

-Dumont Laboratories had a fairly interesting windfall in view of this: we were precluded from selling a lot of transmitters we otherwise would have, but we had a license for operation in Pittsburgh, Pennsylvania.
+Du Mont Laboratories had a fairly interesting windfall in view of this: we were precluded from selling a lot of transmitters we otherwise would have, but we had a license for operation in Pittsburgh, Pennsylvania.
 We got that ahead of the Freeze.
 Westinghouse, whose headquarters of KDKA Pittsburgh, was frozen out of it because they had joined CBS in saying they would not go with this obsolete variety of black-and-white television.
 They were going to join the color television efforts with CBS.
 They said they wouldn't even put any stations on the air until they could have it in color and have this resolved.
 So they gave up their then pending construction permit in Pittsburgh and were frozen out for several years.
-Dumont Laboratories operated WDTV in Pittsburgh for several years, being the only station in the city taking the prime program feeds from CBS, NBC, and our own originating programs such as the Bishop Fulton Sheen show and things of this sort out of New York.
+Du Mont Laboratories operated WDTV in Pittsburgh for several years, being the only station in the city taking the prime program feeds from CBS, NBC, and our own originating programs such as the Bishop Fulton Sheen show and things of this sort out of New York.
 At one point I think the Pittsburgh station was clearing something like $3 million gross profit before taxes on that one station alone.

-Fall of Dumont and Rise of Metromedia
+Fall of Du Mont and Rise of Metromedia

 Goldsmith:

-Dumont and Radar
+Du Mont and Radar

 Goldsmith:

-The cathode ray tube is the indicator on which radar signals can be displayed in a manner for precision measuring the distance in the transmitter out to the target and back to the receiver, which is right alongside the transmitter.
-We developed some of the early long-persistent cathode ray tubes that would allow Dr. Taylor and Dr. Page to do this early radar work for the Navy right at the Potomac River.
-Dumont Laboratories had developed at that time into the primary source of cathode ray tubes for the whole United States.
+The cathode-ray tube is the indicator on which radar signals can be displayed in a manner for precision measuring the distance in the transmitter out to the target and back to the receiver, which is right alongside the transmitter.
+We developed some of the early long-persistent cathode-ray tubes that would allow Dr. Taylor and Dr. Page to do this early radar work for the Navy right at the Potomac River.
+Du Mont Laboratories had developed at that time into the primary source of cathode-ray tubes for the whole United States.
 In fact, we had markets all over the world, so when there was a need for more radar equipment the government people, largely the Navy, asked, "Will you do two things for us?
-Will you expand your production facilities so you can supply enough cathode ray tubes for radar and will you also teach other companies how to build them?"
+Will you expand your production facilities so you can supply enough cathode-ray tubes for radar and will you also teach other companies how to build them?"

 Polkinghorn:

-I knew Don Lippincot.
+I knew Don Lippincott.

 Goldsmith:

-Don Lippincot spent a lot of time with us and was later involved with color television, but that is a different story.
+Don Lippincott spent a lot of time with us and was later involved with color television, but that is a different story.
 He came representing the United States government to tell us that all the industry was giving a royalty-free license to the United States government on its patents.
 We were to have freedom of interchange between engineers under security control to make the most rapid progress in the development of radar and things of this sort.
-Lippincot said, "Now, you have a lot of know-how and patents in cathode ray tubes with the license.
+Lippincott said, "Now, you have a lot of know-how and patents in cathode ray tubes with the license.
 Would you give a royalty-free license to the government?"
-Alan Dumont and I told Donald Lippincot and his associates, "We can't afford to do this.
+Allen Du Mont and I told Donald Lippincott and his associates, "We can't afford to do this.
 Where is the return on our research over the years?
 Because we are not a manufacturing company, we are a research company."
 We were relatively small in 1941, when the war started.
-We had relatively few employees and the whole company was housed in an 18,000 square foot plant, the old plant at Two Main Avenue, which had been the pickle works.
+We had relatively few employees and the whole company was housed in an 18,000 square foot plant, the old plant at 2 Main Avenue, which had been the pickle works.
 Lippincott said, "Well, if you do royalty-free license, you will learn a lot from others and you can make your profits on manufacturing a lot of equipment for the government."
 This was the pitch.
-To make a long story short, two companies, Dumont Laboratories and the Hazeltine Corporation, which were both primarily research oriented, were paid royalty valued in the United States government for a license under the patents which would then be freely disclosed to other companies in the United States in order to go ahead with this development and promotion of radar systems.
+To make a long story short, two companies, Du Mont Laboratories and the Hazeltine Corporation, which were both primarily research oriented, were paid royalty valued in the United States government for a license under the patents which would then be freely disclosed to other companies in the United States in order to go ahead with this development and promotion of radar systems.

-Other Dumont Operations
+Other Du Mont Operations

 Expansion of CBS and NBC